 Patti Swartz Housing Coordinator

-Patti Swartz returns for her fourth season with the Dubuque Fighting Saints organization as housing coordinator.
+Patti Swartz returns for her fifth season with the Dubuque Fighting Saints organization as housing coordinator.
 Swartz has been involved with housing players for 10 years starting with the Dubuque Thunderbird Organization.
 Swartz is a registered nurse employed at Medical Associates Clinic.
 She has two married children and five grandchildren.
 She resides in Dubuque.

-JoAnne Gibson Academic Advisor
+JoAnne Gibson Education Coordinator

-JoAnne Uthe-Gibson joined the Dubuque Fighting Saints in 2010 as the Academic Advisor for the team.
+JoAnne Uthe-Gibson joined the Dubuque Fighting Saints in 2010 as the Education Coordinator for the team.
 JoAnne received a Master of Arts in Teaching degree from the University of Wisconsin-Platteville.
 She taught at Dubuque Senior High School from 1975-2008 and is currently an adjunct faculty member at the Northeast Iowa Community College.
 Her job is to assist the players in preparing for the next level in their educational careers.
 Players are in high school, taking online classes or attending college while here in Dubuque so school is important.
 She enjoys working with the Saints players to be academically ready when they leave Dubuque.
 JoAnne resides with her husband, Don in rural Hazel Green, Wisconsin.